13 Best Natural DHT Blockers for Men with Hair Loss

 Every one of these positive responders to treatment in the saw palmetto group had minimal regrowth.
 The same was true for about 90% of finasteride users.
 A handful of men in the finasteride group had better results, namely moderate or marked regrowth.

-Interestingly, the percentage of men who lost hair over the 24 months was exactly the same across both groups, namely 10%.
+Interestingly, the percentage of men who lost hair over the 24 months was the same across both groups, namely 10%.
 Meaning that 90% in either group were able to at least arrest their hair loss.

 The results of the study suggest that the majority of men will be able to stabilize their hair loss by supplementing with saw palmetto.